WHENE'ER I take my work abroad

 The Elizabethan Library (1892-1895)

 Of all the series of books Elliot Stock published, the most popular series was The Book Lover's Library.
 The first book in the series was published in 1886, and the last in 1902, both of them written by Henry B. Wheatley.
 As editor and contributor, Henry B. Wheatley (1838-1917) was the heart and soul of The Book Lover's Library series.
 A book collector himself, he was Elliot Stock's editor for The Bibliographer, the author of books about the diaries of Samuel Pepys and John Evelyn, and the author of a book titled, What is an Index?
 Most importantly, however, were Henry B. Wheatley's connections in the book world.
 And he used these connections to line up authors for The Book Lover's Library series.
-Henry B. Wheatley was a fellow in the Society of Arts, the founder of the Index Society, a co-founder of the Topographical Society of London, a member of the Sette of Odd Volumes (later President), the Early English Text Society, and the New Shakespeare Society.
+Henry B. Wheatley was a fellow in the Society of Arts, the founder of the Index Society, a co-founder of the Topographical Society of London, a member of the Sette of Odd Volumes (later President), and a member of the Early English Text Society, and the New Shakespeare Society.
 As The Book Lover's Library series was being published from 1886 to 1902, Wheatley joined the Johnson Club, founded the Samuel Pepys Club, and became Vice President, then President of the Bibliographical Society.
 A more qualified person to be editor of The Book Lover's Library would have been hard to find.

 Elliot Stock introduced Henry B. Wheatley as the editor of the upcoming series, The Book Lover's Library, in a prospectus which appeared in the November 29, 1884 issue of The Evening News: